a03993/leetcode-roadmap/notes/274_h_index.md

 ![Top Interview 150](https://img.shields.io/badge/Top_Interview_150-6CC644?style=flat-square)
 ![Medium](https://img.shields.io/badge/Medium-ffb800?style=flat-square)

-Given an array of integers citations where citations[i] is the number of citations a researcher received for their ith paper, return the researcher's h-index.
+Given an array of integers `citations` where `citations[i]` is the number of citations a researcher received for their `iᵗʰ` paper, return _the researcher's h-index_.

-According to the definition of h-index on Wikipedia: The h-index is defined as the maximum value of h such that the given researcher has published at least h papers that have each been cited at least h times.
+According to the definition of h-index on Wikipedia: The h-index is defined as the maximum value of `h` such that the given researcher has published at least `h` papers that have each been cited at least `h` times.

 **Example:**